makew0rld/amfora/README.md

 The project keeps many standard terminal keybindings and is intuitive.
 Press <kbd>?</kbd> inside the application to pull up the help menu with a list of all the keybindings, and <kbd>Esc</kbd> to leave it.
 If you have used Bombadillo you will find it similar.

 It is designed with large or fullscreen terminals in mind.
 For optimal usage, make your terminal fullscreen.
 It was also designed with a dark background terminal in mind, but please file an issue if the colour choices look bad on your terminal setup.
+It was tested with left-to-right languages, and will likely not work as well with right-to-left languages like Arabic.

 ## Features / Roadmap
 Features in *italics* are in the master branch, but not in the latest release.